Hiking & Trekking Tours & Trips in Spain

 Duration 9 days Destinations Santiago de Compostela, Sarria, Portomarin, Palas de Rei, Melide, Arzua, Pedrouzo Age Range up to 100 year olds Physical Rating Moderate Distance 123 mi Operator Interrailing Packages From

-9% Off- NZ$1,104
+3% Off- NZ$1,104

 Sierra de Aitana Trek

-Alison, traveled in November
+Helen, traveled in December

 The rugged trails of Sierra de Aitana present steep climbs to Puig Campana (4,626ft) and technical scrambles through Pas de la Rabosa.
 Daily 7-8 hour treks across rocky terrain reveal hidden valleys and peaks while staying at family-run Rincon de Pepe in Benimantell.